classiebit/anofie-pro-docs/resources/docs/1.0/features/social-sharing.md

 You can share your profile and messages on social media.
 You can share on Facebook, Twitter and Whatsapp.

+> {success} And the best part is, you can share the message in any language Chinese, Japanese, Arabic and more. (yess!!!
+WE MEAN ANY LANGUAGE).

 ---

 - [Share Profile](#Share-Profile)